chenxingqiang/secret-learn/doc/developers/develop.rst

 Here we start with a few vocabulary terms, and then we illustrate how you can implement your own estimators.

-Elements of the jax-sklearn API are described more definitively in the :ref:`glossary`.
+Elements of the secret-learn API are described more definitively in the :ref:`glossary`.

 Different objects
 -----------------

-The main objects in jax-sklearn are (one class can implement multiple interfaces):
+The main objects in secret-learn are (one class can implement multiple interfaces):

 :Estimator: